JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model.md

 [`WorkspaceModel`](%gh-ic%/platform/backend/workspace/src/WorkspaceModel.kt)
 in corresponding entities defined in the `com.intellij.platform.workspace.jps.entities` package.

-Implementations of the old interfaces (so-called _legacy bridges_) use entities of these types to store data.
+Implementations of the interfaces (so-called _legacy bridges_) use entities of these types to store data.

 ## Basic Use Cases

-[`WorkspaceModel`](%gh-ic%/platform/backend/workspace/src/WorkspaceModel.kt) allows performing operations as with the old [Project Model](project_structure.md) API, but via a single entry point.
+[`WorkspaceModel`](%gh-ic%/platform/backend/workspace/src/WorkspaceModel.kt) allows performing operations as with the [Project Model](project_structure.md) API, but via a single entry point.

 ### Search Module by Name